serenasignorelli/QueryWikidataR/README.md

     -   The list of classes obtained from `read_property_class`
     -   The list of classes obtained from `read_property_list`

-Finding and item associated with a property
+Finding an item associated with a property
 -----------------------

 New functions have been added to the package.
 These allow you to set a property and a value of this property and get the related Wikidata item.
 These two functions are particularly useful if you need to set a value of a property related to an ID (i.e. Vote Smart ID).